theonlydoo/py-fishcrypt/README.md

 2. Start HexChat
 3. Issue the command: ``/FISHSETUP``

-*FiSHLim will be onloaded when fishcrypt.py is loaded!*
+*If FiSHLiM is installed as well, it will be unloaded when fishcrypt.py is loaded!*

 Usage
 =====